 Outside Lisbon: Travel to the waterside to visit the Tower of Belem and on to the elegant Estoril, home to exiled Royalty and the fishing village of Cascais.
 There are several good museums including the Gulbenkian and the Museum of Azulejos showing the history of Portugal's hand painted tiles.

-Explore Lisbon: Within easy reach of the city are the sandy beaches of several coastal resorts, such as Costa da Caparica, Estoril and Cascais, all are worth a visit if time permits.
+Explore Lisbon and Beyond: Within easy reach of the city are the sandy beaches of several coastal resorts, such as Costa da Caparica, Estoril and Cascais, all are worth a visit if time permits.

 Shopping in Lisbon: For shopping try the Amoreiras shopping centre or Baixa.
 Good buys are leatherwork, hand painted tiles, ceramics and jewellery.
 Flea markets are a great place to get a bargain or just browse.
 The Feira de Ladra in the Alfama district is a popular one and is open on Tuesdays and Saturdays.